Brooke Smith (basketball)

-Brooke Smith (born April 30, 1984) is a professional basketball player most recently in the WNBA.
+Brooke Smith (born April 30, 1984) is an American professional basketball player most recently in the WNBA.

 High school

 Born in San Anselmo, California, Smith played for Marin Catholic High School in Kentfield, California, where she was named a WBCA All-American.
 She participated in the 2002 WBCA High School All-America Game where she scored eight points.

 College

 Smith played her freshman year in college at Duke University in 2002–03.
 After sitting out a year, she played three years at Stanford and graduated in 2007.
 Following her collegiate career, she was selected 23rd overall in the 2007 WNBA draft by the Minnesota Lynx, but was released on April 26.
 On April 29, the Connecticut Sun signed Smith, only to waive her on May 11.